Internal Audit Process

 Internal Audit's goal is to complete the audit and issue a draft audit report within 30 days after the completion of fieldwork.
 The draft audit report is prepared from the summary of observations presented at the exit conference.
 A written response to the draft report is required within 3 weeks of receiving the draft report.
 Management's responses must include the unit's plan for corrective action, the name and title of the person responsible for implementing the corrective action and the date by which the action will be implemented.

 The final report is issued to the unit head, appropriate supervisors, the College President, and the Chief Audit Officer and Associate Vice Chancellor at the Board of Regents.

 A follow-up review is conducted.

 The unit head is expected to notify the Internal Auditor within 90 days of report issue upon implementing audit recommendations or other adequate controls, as justified.
 The Internal Auditor will review implemented corrective actions and clear audit observations.
-The Internal Auditor will submit a quarterly status report with new and open observations to the Chief Business Officer, University President, and Associate Vice Chancellor for Internal Audits.
+The Internal Auditor will submit a quarterly status report with new and open observations to the Chief Business Officer, the College President, and the Chief Audit Officer and Associate Vice Chancellor for Internal Audits.

 419 College Drive

 Phone (678) 359-5465